1 Bg 9-1972: The Most Confidential Knowledge

 > between Krsna's mind and Krsna.
 Krsna is not an ordinary

 > human being; He is Absolute Truth.
-His body, His mind and
+His body, mind and

 > He Himself are one and absolute.
 It is stated in the Kurma

-> yam nesvare vidyate kvacit.
-This means that there is no
+> 'yam nesvare vidyate kvacit," which means that there is no

 > difference in Krsna, the Supreme Lord, between Himself and

 > His body.
-But because the commentators do not know this
+But, because they do not know this

-> science of Krsna, they hide Krsna and divide
+> science of Krsna, the commentators hide Krsna and divide

 > His personality from His mind or from His body.
 Although